skip to Main Content

 Uganda Travel & Safari Guide 2026

-When to visit Uganda
+When to visit Uganda?

 Uganda safaris are possible all year around.
 Uganda sits right on the Equator, so it’s tropical but usually stays comfortable because of the hills.

-Best destinations for Uganda safaris
+Best destinations for Uganda safaris | Uganda Travel & Safari Guide 2026

-What you need to know before planning a Uganda safari
+What do you need to know before planning a Uganda safari? | Uganda Travel & Safari Guide 2026

 When you’re prepping for your 2026 Uganda safari trip, sorting out your entry paperwork is the first real step of the adventure.